digilens-ar/MRTK3-Sample/README.md

 5. Import sample assets

-6. Within the XR Management Settings, enable Snapdragon Spaces, along with the Base Runtime feature and the Hand Tracking feature
+6. Within the XR Management Settings, enable Snapdragon Spaces, along with the Base Runtime feature and the Hand Tracking Subsystem feature

+7. Go to the Project Validation settings, and resolve any warnings or errors

-7. Select Android as the build platform
+8. Select Android as the build platform

-8. Build and run the DigiOS Spaces Sample scene
+9. Build and run the DigiOS Spaces Sample scene

+10. If you run the app, and both head movement or hands are not being tracked, restart the Unity project.
+Then, revisit the XR Management Settings and ensure the Base Runtime feature and the Hand Tracking Subsystem are enabled.

 For more detailed instructions visit the [MRTK 3.0](https://developer.digilens.com/hc/en-us/articles/33973966615323-MRTK-3-0) page.